mt-cly/VOC_semantic_evaluation/README.md

 the param 'check_file' is a text list records the imgs-name for evaluation, here I just rename the 'trainval.txt' in PASCAL VOC12 dataset as 'check_list.txt'.

 more details shown in code ~
+# Accuracy
+I have check the eavaluation result of VOC12_val with VOC server result, and the comparation demonstrates the correction of code.